Creating Custom Context Models

 Testing the Custom Context

-Create a test document with Mastodon properties.
+Create a test document representing a Mastodon note.
 In the Django shell:

 python manage.py shell